ShinobuAmasaki/uint-fortran/README.md

 - Assignment operator overload,
 - Comparison operators overloads,
 - Arithmetic operator overloads for addition and subtraction,
-- Write statement (unformatted and formatted, formatted is asterisk only).
+- `write` statement (unformatted and formatted, formatted is asterisk only).

 Since `integer(int128)`, which includes the entire `type(uint64)`, is not available, no type conversions are yet provided.